Abbaskhan0/cloudfinder/README.md

     ```

-5.  **Ensure Elasticsearch is Running:** Verify that your Elasticsearch instance is up and accessible at the `ELASTICSEARCH_HOST` specified in your `.env` file.
+5.  **Ensure Elasticsearch is Running:** Verify that your Elasticsearch instance is up and accessible at the `ELASTICSEARCH_HOST` specified in your `config.py` file.